Brexit frequently asked questions01 February 2020 Back to results

 As an important part of the Aegon group our parent company continues to support us in the UK.
 Our recent acquisitions of Cofunds and the defined contribution pensions of BlackRock show our long term commitment to the UK.
 Aegon UK is independently strong with a robust balance sheet.

-I’m an Aegon UK customer but live in another EU country - will you continue to service my policy?
+I’m an Aegon UK customer but live in another EU country - will Aegon continue to service my policy?

 We have customers who, after taking out a product with us, moved from the UK to the EU.
 We also have customers who were outside the UK but in the EU when they became customers.
 We hope to be able to carry on servicing both groups of customers, but this may depend on the approach taken in each EU country.
-If there is a Brexit deal, there will be no change to servicing until the end of the transition period.
-For example until 31 December 2020 at the earliest.
-If we do find we're unable to continue to service your product, we'll set out the options you have to benefit from your policy.
+As there is a Brexit deal, there will be no change to servicing until the end of the transition period, so until 31 December 2020 at the earliest.
+If we do find we're unable to continue to service your policy, we'll set out the options you have to benefit from your policy.
 We’ll do this after discussions with local regulators.

 If I’m a UK citizen living and working in another EU country, will I be able to carry on saving in to my pension there?